 The Centre for Law, Crime and Justice (CLCJ) brings together expertise in the study of law, crime, criminal justice, as well as inter-disciplinary between law, sociology, social work, psychology and computer and information science.
 CLCJ conducts internationally leading cross-disciplinary research ; provides distinctive postgraduate programmes, and nurtures a thriving and substantial community of high quality post-graduate research students.
 Through its research, teaching, and public engagement events, CLCJ helps to shape public policy, discourse and practice.

-The UK's first graduate level course (LLM/MSc/PgDip/Cert) in Criminal Justice and Penal Change will run from September 2012.
-Blending an understanding of theory with evidence about real world problems, students will study penal innovations, in theory, policy and practice to assist in developing a rational and just response to crime.
+The UK's first graduate level course (LLM/MSc/PgDip/Cert) in Criminal Justice and Penal Change blends an understanding of theory with evidence about real world problems.
+Students study penal innovations, in theory, policy and practice to assist in developing a rational and just response to crime.
 Enquiries welcome.

 Justice Dr Albie Sachs, Justice of the Supreme Court of South Africa, award-winning writer, co-drafter of South Africa’s post-apartheid constitution, gives the John Fitzsimons Memorial Lecture in Criminal Law and Justice.
 Watch video.